juda/Iso-Recursive-Subtyping/readme.md

 ## Update (2020-11-25)
 ![Poster](poster.jpg)
 Compared with the OOPSLA paper, we add some new contents in our poster.
-For example, we show that we have proven the unfolding lemma on algorithmic system.
+For example, we show that we have proven the **unfolding lemma on algorithmic system**.
 The proof script is quite simple and elegant.

 Below is the table that guides you to the positions of all lemmas.